dhakalasim/think-thread/README.md

 ## LLM wrapper both local and cloud based models

-- ThinkThread is a flexible AI chatbot app that works both offline and online.
+- ThinkThread is a flexible AI chatbot app that works online.
 Run it locally with Ollama + LLaMA, or connect to the cloud using OpenRouter for access to advanced AI models.

 - Built with a modern stack — React, Django, and MongoDB — ThinkThread is designed for fast, secure, and scalable conversations.